DongningZ/Master-Project/project.md

 ## update on 02/05/2017 - 07/05/2017
-I received total 5 household electricity data and one building data.
+I received total 5 household electricity data and 1 building data.

 By testing these data, I found many errors with the functions.

 More time needed to refine and debug these functions.

 There are mainly 3 functions:
 1. Simply display plot function
 Current status : basic structure done, need to add more features.